 During our first year of travel, we did a combination of car rental, public transportation, taxis, and ride sharing.
 So on average, we spent about $280 per month on in-city transportation.

 Even if you’re planning to drive your own car when you travel, you’ll still need to think about gas costs.
 Additionally, you need to think about insurance costs and tolls as well.
-We rented cars while we were in Mexico, Costa Rica, and Italy.
+We rented cars while we were in Mexico, Costa Rica, Italy, and the United States.
 While it made getting around quite convenient, it also made our in-city transportation costs pretty expensive.

-For our second year of travel, we’re hoping to rely less on taxis, and more on public transportation and walking.
+For our next year of travel, we’re hoping to rely less on taxis, and more on public transportation and walking.
 We’re aiming for a budget of $200 per month on in-city transportation.

 One of the things that many travelers overlook is insurance.
 When I was a solo traveler, I never thought about purchasing insurance, whether it’s travel insurance, health insurance, or even life insurance.
 But now that I’m a parent, it’s a must.
 Unfortunately, it’s a cost to travel the world that many world traveling families tend to gloss over or overlook.

 During our first year of our trip around the world, we spent a whopping $10,200 on insurance (life, health, and travel), which averages to $850 per month.
-Now, our insurance costs us $600 per month, but it’s one of those costs that we don’t want to skimp on.
+Now, our monthly insurance cost is between $500-$700, but it’s one of those costs that we don’t want to skimp on.
 We want to make sure our kids are taken care of, in case something does happen to us while on the road.

 Health insurance and travel insurance are similar in that sense.
 As a family, you don’t want to travel without either.
-But there are certainly cheaper options than what we went with.
+But there is certainly a difference between the two.